Wednesday, April 07, 2004

 Why?

 "The Department of Defense (DOD) has been relying increasingly on computer software to introduce or enhance performance capabilities of major weapon systems.
 To ensure successful outcomes, software acquisition requires disciplined processes and practices.
 Without such discipline, weapon programs encounter difficulty in meeting cost and schedule targets.
-For example, in fiscal year 2003, DOD might have spent as much as $8 billion to rework software because of quality-related issues.
+For example, in fiscal year 2003, DOD might have spent as much as $8 billion to rework software because of quality-related issues.$8B isn't much to the DOD, but it's a lot of money to everybody else.

 GAO was asked to identify the practices used by leading companies to acquire software and to analyze the causes of poor outcomes of selected DOD programs.
 GAO also was asked to evaluate DOD's efforts to develop programs for improving software acquisition processes and to assess how those efforts compare with leading companies' practices."